napnie/codeguide/README.md

 else max = b;
 ```

-It is a first thing that come to mind and it work!<br>
+It is a first thing that come to mind and it work!

 however, java already had a method that solve this problem.

 ```
 max = Math.max(a, b);
 ```

-This way you won't have to solve the problem which already solved!<br>
+This way you won't have to solve the problem which already solved!

 This example may look like it make no difference whatsoever but in the larger and more complicated program, this principle could save you from meaninglessly tried to fix a issue which, uh, already fixed.

 ### Exercise

 [DTSTTCPW Exercise](https://github.com/napnie/codeguide/blob/master/src/codeguide/DoTheSimplestThingThatCouldPossiblyWork_exercise.java)

-### Referance
+### Reference

 [Do The Simplest Thing That Could Possibly Work](http://c2.com/xp/DoTheSimplestThingThatCouldPossiblyWork.html)